LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

 that follows relates the most commonly used Java terms with their Logtalk equivalents.

-**class**
-   Logtalk objects can play the role of classes, instances, or protocols (depending on their relations with other objects).

 **abstract class**
    Logtalk uses an *operational* definition of abstract class: any class that does not inherit a method for creating new instances is an